Rights Of Individual Moral Agents Defined & Explained

 ** Rights = freedom from coercion so that one can act to sustain life.

-✅ II.
+✅ 2.
 The Source of Rights: The Nature of Rational Life

 Rights come from three objective facts: